Chris Moncrieff

-Christopher Wighton Moncrieff CBE (9 September 1931 – 22 November 2019) was a British journalist.
-He was the political editor of the Press Association from 1980 to 1994.
+Christopher Wighton Moncrieff CBE (9 September 1931 – 22 November 2019) was a British journalist who was the political editor of the Press Association from 1980 to 1994.

 Early life

 Moncrieff was born in Derby in 1931 to Robert Wighton Moncrieff and Winifred Margaret (née Hydon).
 His father had studied chemistry at Manchester University, and worked in the textile industry, including as superintendent of textile research for British Celanese.
 He wrote several books, including Man-Made Fibres: Wool Shrinkage and its Prevention and The Chemistry of Perfumery Materials.

 Education

 Moncrieff was educated at the Moravian Girls' School, an independent school in the village of Ockbrook, near his home in Chaddesden in Derbyshire.
 He said that his parents decided to send him there as they didn't believe the local council school was good enough, and that although there were other boys at the school, he nevertheless found it "very embarrassing" to have attended it.
 After time at Nottingham High School, he finished his education at Ellesmere College, Shropshire.